-There are three different tracks eligible candidates can take:
+There are different tracks eligible candidates can take:

 A graduate qualification and community-based experience in sustainable development may lead to career opportunities in national and international organizations.
 Graduates typically seek career advancement in:

-Bilateral donor agencies (GIZ, USAID, JICA, etc.)
+Bilateral donor agencies (such as GIZ, USAID, JICA)